yumium/tech_notes/Pandas.md

-	sort=True,	# Sorts by group keys by default, slight performance improvement as sorting is not done dropna=True, # Drops group keys with NA by default as_index=True, # Have group keys are index by default group_key=True # Have group keys in result by default )
+	sort=True,	# Sorts by group keys by default, slight performance improvement as sorting is not done dropna=True, # Drops group keys with NA by default as_index=True, # Have group keys are index by default group_keys=True # Have group keys in result by default )
 ```